reviniere/TwitchControl/README.md

 ### Format

-Chat commands can be used by typing in chat in this format: `!hades command value`
+Chat commands can be used by typing in chat in this format: `!hades command value`.

+All commands can start with `!h` or `!hades`.

 e.g. `!hades money 100` will give the player 100 gold and `!hades money -100` will take 100 gold from the player.